igvteam/juicebox-notebook/README.md

 ### Examples

-Example notebooks are available in the github repository, and can be run from the Binder and Colab links above.
+Example notebooks are available in the github repository in the "examples" directory of the [github repository](https://github.com/igvteam/juicebox-notebook/tree/main/examples).
-To download examples without cloning the repository use this [link](https://github.com/igvteam/juicebox-notebook/archive/master.zip).
-Notebooks are available in the "examples" directory.

 ## Installation